SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 - Heat Map Twitch extension
 - and many more!

-A full list of SAMMI extensions can be found [here](https://sammi.solutions/extensions) and in our Discord!
+A full list of SAMMI extensions can be found in [Extensions](https://sammi.solutions/extensions) and in our [Discord Server](https://discord.gg/dXez8Zh)!